-After the Modem has rebooted it will begin to negotiate the ADSL connection for your account.
-This will normally take a few seconds.
-When the ADSL connection has been successfully established, the ADSL Link LED indicator will light steady green.
-If the ADSL Link indicator does not light after a minute or so access the web configuration manager an double check the settings.
+After the modem has rebooted, it will begin to negotiate the ADSL connection for your account.
+This will normally take about a minute.
+When the ADSL connection has been established successfully, the ADSL Link LED indicator will light steady green.
+If the ADSL Link indicator does not light up after a minute or so, please check your ADSL physical phone line connection again.